If you have questions about Native American Art --

 Is all of the Trading Post original or has parts been renovated?
 The trading post is entirely original.
 Maintenance of the structure including repairs, both exterior and interior is ongoing.

 Who is the sculpture of above the door to the Trading Post?
 Ya Ahtsa.
 He was a local Navajo man.
-The sculpture was made by Philip Ayer Sawyer.
+The sculpture was made by Edward Warren Sawyer.

 What is the status of land ownership on the Navajo Nation?
 Within the boundaries of the Navajo reservation, land ownership is not documented in the same way as elsewhere in the United States.
 "Ownership" does not mean you hold the title to the land.
 All of the Navajo Nation is held in trust for the Navajo people by the Federal Government.
 On the Navajo Nation, land ownership is understood by each family and the community.
 The ownership is passed down matrilineally through each family.
 Today, when a piece of land for a home becomes unoccupied rendering it available for a new occupant, the local tribal government office and the neighboring land occupants will review applicants requesting a home-site permit for the land and select from them.
 Land used for grazing livestock and agriculture is handled the same way.